 As a young boy he was abused.
 At the same time his step-father would frequently beat him.
 He remembers going to school with blurry vision on many occasions because he was regularly beaten on the head.
 In high school he had problems forming true relationships, despite having friends, being very athletic and playing football and doing boxing.

 Following high school, he joined the army.
 “I remember going into the army because of my uncle Bobby, who was an idol and a role model to me, since I didn’t see my father much.
 As well as because of his brother Robert Hugues who was an Airborne Infantryman with the Army’s elite 82nd Airborne.” … “I wanted to parachute from airplanes and do something to challenge myself,” Sifu says.
 His uncle Bobby was a Ranger in Vietnam, assigned to a LRRP unit.
 (Long Range Recon Patrol).

-Soon after Sifu left the army.
+Soon after he left the army.
 He often found himself at clubs, drinking and getting into trouble.
 After a serious scuffle with police, fortune intervened, and he was able to get himself on the right track.
-Sifu met Grand Master Harper, began Kajukenbo training and has been hooked ever since.
-“Because of Grand Master Harper, I was able to focus on something positive”, he says.
+He began mma training and has been hooked ever since.
+“Because of the training, I was able to focus on something positive”, he says.

 Teaching Others To Be Strong

 “I teach because I found something positive in my life, and in the process I can help women and children defend themselves from the evil that is out there on the streets” … “I really want my students to learn and become better than me”, Art says.

 For those who want to train, be prepared to challenge yourself, keep and open mind, and try the class for at least a month to see what the class has to offer.
 Its not easy, if it was then everybody would be doing it.
 So be prepared to suffer a bit.
 You will love me as well as hate me but if and when you have to get busy on the street, you will thank me afterwards… believe me!